docb/dbRackSequencer/README.md

 - On every trigger event on the Clk input it updates its state by adding the value of the Step parameter
 - On a trigger on the reset input or pressing the rst button the state is set to the value of the set param or set input if connected.
 - The output always reflects the current the state.
-- If the internal state crosses zero a pulse will be sent through the trigger output.
+- If the internal state crosses the value given by the Trsh parameter or input, a pulse will be sent through the trigger output.
   The trigger output can be self patched to the rst input to make loops.

-If the step param is set to 0.1V ACC can be used to drive AG.
+If the step param is set to 0.1V ACC can be used to drive AG, Chords, Faders, P16, P16A.

 ### Chords
 ![](images/Chords.png?raw=true)